terenctbrobots/brutal/README.md

 It is primaryly being developed on *nix platforms.

+The planned features are:
+- Animated sprites with different animations
+- Tilemaps
+- Multiple draw layers
+- In-game editor (You can toggle the editor on/off), support for hot-reloading
+- JSON used for all game data
+- LUA Scripting
+- Entity Component System

 # Ubuntu system install
 sudo apt install libgl1-mesa-dev libx11-dev libxcursor-dev libxinerama-dev libxrandr-dev